 We work with local organizations in developing countries to strengthen their capacity, build effective and long-term partnerships, and reduce the need for foreign aid over time.
-NGOs outside the United States may work directly with USAID missions or build their capacity to manage and administer resources and programs through the Development Grants Program (DGP).
+NGOs outside the United States may work directly with USAID missions or build their capacity to manage and administer resources and programs through the localworks program.
 Additionally, we support programs that improve the legal, fiscal, and political environment for NGOs to protect and promote civil society and civic participation.

 Private Voluntary Organizations